mrpoulin/apidocs/sections/rates.md

 **Optional**

-* __granularity__: The time range represented by each candlestick.
+* __granularity__<sup>1</sup>: The time range represented by each candlestick.
 The value specified will determine the alignment of the first candlestick.

 	Valid values are: